thateflondon/thateflondon/README.md

 ## I'm a Front End Developer

 - 👀 I’m interested in web development
-- 🧠 I’m currently learning the following : Python, Flutter
+- 🧠 I’m currently learning the following : React
 - ⏳ What next ?
-Symfony, TypeScript and more...
+Master some backend stacks like PHP and more...
 - 💻 I’m currently open to work on any exciting project
 - 📫 You can reach me [here](https://www.jfpl.fr)